 Choosing A Location For Your Indoor Grow Bag

-Before you fill up your grow bag with soil, you will want to put it in the right location, so you don’t have to move a heavy bag too far.
+Before you fill up your grow bag with soil, you will want to put it in the right location.
+That way, you won’t have to move a heavy bag of soil too far.

-Also, be sure to avoid locations that have drafts, since your plants won’t like shocks of hot or cold air from HVAC systems.
+Also, be sure to avoid locations that have draft.
+Your plants won’t like shocks of hot or cold air from HVAC systems.